gc-na/cshellwiki.github.io/wiki/chage_english.md

 ```

 ## Common Options
-- `-l` : List the current password aging settings for the specified user.
+- `-l`: List the current password expiration information for the specified user.
-- `-m` : Set the minimum number of days between password changes.
+- `-m`: Set the minimum number of days between password changes.
-- `-M` : Set the maximum number of days a password is valid.
+- `-M`: Set the maximum number of days a password is valid.
-- `-I` : Set the number of days of inactivity allowed after a password expires.
+- `-I`: Set the number of days of inactivity before the account is disabled.
-- `-E` : Set the expiration date of the user account.
+- `-E`: Set the date on which the user account will be disabled.
-- `-d` : Set the last password change date.

 ## Common Examples
+Here are some practical examples of how to use the `chage` command:

-1. **List current password aging settings:**
+1. **List password expiration information for a user:**
    ```bash
    chage -l username
    ```